microsoft/ApplicationInsights-node.js/README.md

 These attributes might include adding a custom property to your telemetry.
 You might also use attributes to set optional fields in the Application Insights schema, like Client IP.

-> [!TIP]
-> The advantage of using options provided by instrumentation libraries, when they're available, is that the entire context is available.
+> *Tip:* The advantage of using options provided by instrumentation libraries, when they're available, is that the entire context is available.
 As a result, users can select to add or filter more attributes.
 For example, the enrich option in the HttpClient instrumentation library gives users access to the httpRequestMessage itself.
 They can select anything from it and store it as an attribute.

 #### Add a custom property to a Trace